finnff/nlp-ai-detector/README.md

 ## BERT Model Training and Loading

-The BERT classifier supports saving and loading trained models, allowing you to train once on a powerful machine and deploy on less powerful devices.

 ### Training and Saving a Model

-To train a BERT model and save it automatically, ensure these settings in `configuration.toml`:
+To train a BERT model (requires CUDA to train efficiently) and save it automatically, ensure these settings in `configuration.toml`:

 ```toml
 [features.bert_classifier]